antelle/electron-evil-feature-patcher/README.md

 In future, as it's mentioned before, it will be done using electron "fuses".
 One of them is already in use here for `ELECTRON_RUN_AS_NODE`, and I hope others will be added as well!
 Then this project will be as small as flipping a couple of flags.
 But that's future.

+## Known issues

+You won't be able to use `fork` because it's built on `ELECTRON_RUN_AS_NODE`.
+Instead, I recommend the following:

+1. start a new process from the main process, not renderer
+2. come up with a suitable name of the command-line argument, for example, let it be `--my-worker`
+3. handle this argument in your main.js (application entry point), so that it runs the desired logic instead of creating windows
+4. don't forget to handle `disconnect` event that will happen when your app is terminated:
+    ```js
+    process.on('disconnect', () => process.exit(0));
+    ```
+5. spawn a helper process like this:
+    ```js
+    spawn(process.helperExecPath, [
+        '--my-worker',
+        '--in-process-gpu',
+        '--disable-gpu'
+    ], {
+        env: process.env,
+        stdio: ['ignore', 'ignore', 'ignore', 'ipc']
+    });
+    ```

+Pay attention to `process.helperExecPath` and not `process.execPath` used here.
+If you use `execPath`, it will start another instance of your app, which is not what you would expect from `fork`.

+After this you can communicate with the process as usual via IPC: `process.send(...)`, `process.on('message', ...)`, etc...

+There are extra flags here: `--in-process-gpu` and `--disable-gpu`.
+They're added to prevent another GPU helper from starting because it's unlikely you will need GPU there.
+You can remove them, however your app will spawn two processes instead of one.
+This may be seen by users as strange behavior.

 ## Questions

 Do you know another option to execute code in Electron?